svlauer/example-sentences/README.md

 The existing packages that I know of fall short of this ideal in several ways.
 While
 [linguex.sty](https://www.ctan.org/tex-archive/macros/latex/contrib/linguex?lang=en)
-has a concise syntax that very readable (which is why I favored it for a long time), it betrays its TeX roots through various quirks.
+has a concise syntax that is very readable (which is why I favored it for a long time), it betrays its TeX roots through various quirks.
 For example, it has very  particular whitespace requirements, which can make working with it a hassle.
 The same true for [expex.sty](https://www.ctan.org/pkg/expex?lang=en), which also features a rather exotic syntax that I've always found too difficult to remember.
 And then there is [gb4e.sty](https://www.ctan.org/pkg/gb4e?lang=en), which is more LaTeXy then